JoseExposito/U1-Finder-Plugin/README.md

 + **Sending suggestions**

  Are you _U1 Finder Plugin_ user and think that the project need something?
-Any gesture or action that you consedere useful?
-Do not hesitate, let him know it to me!
+Do not hesitate, let me know!

 + **Reporting bugs**